AdobeDocs/dynamic-media-classic.es-ES/help/best-practices-optimizing-quality-images.md

 `jpegSize` es un parámetro muy útil si desea asegurarse de que una imagen no supere un determinado tamaño para la distribución en dispositivos con memoria limitada.

 * Este parámetro se establece en kilobytes ( `jpegSize=<size_in_kilobytes>`).
 Define el tamaño máximo permitido para la distribución de imágenes.
-* `&jpegSize=` interactúa con el parámetro `&qlt=`de compresión JPG.
+* `&jpegSize=` interactúa con el parámetro de compresión JPG `&qlt=`.
 If the JPG response with the specified JPG compression parameter ( `&qlt=`) does not exceed the `jpegSize` value, the image is returned with `&qlt=` as defined.
 Otherwise, `&qlt=` is gradually decreased until the image fits in the maximum allowed size, or until the system determines it cannot fit and returns an error.

 As a best practice, set `&jpegSize=` and add the parameter `&qlt=` if you are delivering JPG images to devices with limited memory.